mobiledgex/edge-cloud-doc/developer/sdks/unity-sdk/unity-sdk-download/index.md

 ### 2019.2.x

 In order to import the MobiledgeX package into your project, you will need to edit the **manifest.json file**.
-This file is located at <strong>
+This file is located at *UnityProjectPath/Packages/manifest.json*.
-*UnityProjectPath/Packages/manifest.json*
-</strong>.
 When opened, the file will be in this format:

 ```
 {